 Anesthesiologists are medical doctors who specialize in the care of patients before, during and after surgery.
 Whether the anesthetic is routine and easy or emergent and life-threatening, the anesthesiologist is with the patient the whole time they are in the operating room.

-CNA's are an important part of the healthcare team.
-Here is some advice on how to be a well-loved and respected aide.
+Nursing aides or assistants are an important part of the healthcare team.
+In this article, I will provide some helpful tips on how to do your job effectively and be a well-loved and respected aide.

 Emergency versus non-emergency, as well as ALS versus BLS, are two important questions to consider when evaluating which ambulance base rate should be filed with your ambulance claim.